How to use chmod to change permissions

-You can determine the modes on files by executing the command "ls -l".
+You can view the modes on files and directories by executing this command:

-The 10 characters in the first field refer to the following characteristics:
+The first field will contain 10 characters referring to the following characteristics:

 Character What it means